JackZhouSz/GMT/README.md

-# GMT: Geometric Multigrid Transformer
+# GMT: A Geometric Multigrid Transformer Solver for Microstructure Homogenization

 Official implementation of **GMT: A Geometric Multigrid Transformer Solver for Microstructure Homogenization**, accepted to the **SIGGRAPH 2026 Journal Track**.